QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/files/index.md

 $ sudo apt install audacity
 ```

-Open the file, click on the filename, select wav to spectrogram.
+Open the file, click on the filename, and select wav to spectrogram.
 </div><div>

 See also: [academo spectrum analyzer](https://academo.org/demos/spectrum-analyzer/) or [morsecode audio decoder](https://morsecode.world/international/decoder/audio-decoder-adaptive.html).